Everything UK Virtual Assistants need to know about tax and National Insurance

 • 31st of July – the deadline for paying your second Tax on Account instalment.

-• 5th of October – newly self-employed people need to register with HMRC for self-assessment by this date so that they know you need to complete a tax return next year.
+• 5th of October – newly self-employed people need to register with HMRC for self-assessment by this date so they know you will need to complete a tax return next year.
 If you’ve already registered as self-employed, you don’t need to do this again.

 • 30th of October – the deadline for submitting a PAPER tax return.
 National insurance contributions are calculated and paid automatically when you submit your return.